pmlmodelling/ersem/README.md

 FABM and ERSEM use object-oriented Fortran and therefore require a recent Fortran compiler, such as Intel Fortran 12.1 or higher and gfortran 4.7 or higher.
 Compilation is regularly tested with Intel Fortran 12.1, 13.0 and 14.0. as well as gfortran 4.7, 4.8 and 4.9.

 FABM and ERSEM use a platform-independent build system based on [cmake](http://www.cmake.org).
 You'll need version 2.8.11 or higher.
-First check whether you have that installed: execute `cmake --version` on the command line.
+First check whether you have that installed: run `cmake --version` on the command line.

 ### GOTM: ERSEM in a water column